LiorKogan/V1/README.md

 ![V1](Pictures/Q318.png)

 Note that {1} and {2} are defined right of an 'O', hence evaluated to empty sets when the optional parts have no assignments.
-Since _S_ ∪ ∅ = _S_, the pattern is valid even if Balerion froze no dragon or if it fired at no dragon.
+Since 𝑆 ∪ ∅ = 𝑆, the pattern is valid even if Balerion froze no dragon or if it fired at no dragon.

 {3} is a property of A, but, being an aggregated multivalued expression, must be defined right of the aggregator.